 A6.1.8 These datum heights lines are used to inform proposed building heights within the CWR area.
-In the diagram, the red datum heights lines indicate existing building heights within the CWR area, which include: the Woolstaplers' Hall; Coitbury House; and Friarsgate Shopping Centre.
+In the diagram above, the red datum heights lines indicate existing building heights within the CWR area, which include: the Woolstaplers' Hall; Coitbury House; and the former Friarsgate car park.
 The yellow lines show datum heights of key building groupings within the Winchester roofscape, which include: the Cathedral parapet, ridgeline and tower; buildings along Southgate Street; and Winchester Crown Court.

-Existing view of CWR area from St. Giles Viewpoint
+Existing View of CWR area from St Giles Viewpoint